Thoughts and Ponderings from Pastor:

 So, I am the beneficiary of a divine obsession.
 My sins are forgiven, my guilt is lifted, I am saved…because God’s love for me was so great that He could not let me go, but rather came into this world to save me.
 That’s an obsession!
 A glorious obsession!
 A magnificent obsession!

 3: Isaiah 60:1-6, Ephesians 3:1-12, Matthew 2:1-12

 31: Deuteronomy 18:15-20, 1 Corinthians 8:1-13, Mark 1:21-28

 Sunday Morning Bible Study: The Sermon Text of the day.

 Bibles and Coffee: Fire On The Mountain.
-Our target date to resume is Tuesday, November 17th at 10:00am.
+Tuesdays at 10:00am.
 Look below for more information.

 Bibles and Coffee Bible Study:

 Bibles and Coffee has resumed!
 We meet in the Fellowship area every Tuesday beginning at 10:00am.

 We will be viewing and studying Ray Vander Laan’s, Fire On the Mountain, Displaying God In A Broken World.

 When the Israelites left Egypt, they were finally free.
 Free from persecution, free from oppression, and free to worship their own God.
 But with that freedom comes a new challenge…learning how to live together the way God intends.